MicrosoftDocs/microsoft-salescopilot-docs/articles/sign-in-crm-teams.md

 For first and second scenarios, a message is displayed at the top-right corner in the **Home** tab of the Copilot for Sales app.
 It shows the environment you are connected to automatically.
 When you select the environment name, it shows the friendly name, type (Production/Sandbox), and URL for the environment.
 It also shows the following options:

 - **Switch environments**: Select this option to switch to another Dynamics 365 environment.
 In the **Connected to Dynamics 365** dialog box, select another environment from the **Choose a Dynamics 365 environment** list, and then select **Switch environment**.
-- **Switch to Salesforce® CRM**: Select this option to connect to Salesforce CRM.
+- **Switch to Salesforce CRM**: Select this option to connect to Salesforce CRM.
 Follow the steps shown in the wizard.
 - **Disconnect**: Disconnect from the current environment.
 You can connect to another environment later.

 :::image type="content" source="media/single-env-teams.png" alt-text="Screenshot showing connected to a single environment.":::